djthorpe/ytapi/README.md

 ## Operations on Channels

+All channel operations can include the `-channel <id>` flag to indicate which channel is to be operated on, which using service account authentication.

 Commands for accessing channels:

   * `ListChannels` Use this for listing the channel or channels that you have access for

-  * `ListChannelLocalizedMetadata` Will list all the localized languages for channel metadata (language, title and description)
+  * `ListLocalizedChannelMetadata` List all the localized metadata (title, description) for the channel

 Commands for updating channels:

-  * `-hl <language> -title <title> -description <string> UpdateChannelLocalizedMetadata` Use this for adding channel localization text.
+  * ` -hl <language> -country <country> -title <string> -description <string> UpdateChannelMetadata` Use this to update basic metadata for a channel

+  * ` -hl <language> -title <string> -description <string> UpdateLocalizedChannelMetadata` Update localized metadata (title, description) for the channel in a specific language

 ## Operations for Live Streams